wpengine/hwptoolkit/docs/explanation/graphql-endpoints/index.md

 ```
 This code would change the default `/graphql` endpoint to `/my_endpoint`.

 Alternatively, you can configure the endpoint directly in the **WPGraphQL Settings** under **GraphQL Endpoint**, without needing to modify your code.

+## Contributing

+If you feel like something is missing or you want to add documentation, we encourage you to contribute!
+Please check out our [Contributing Guide](https://github.com/wpengine/hwptoolkit/blob/main/CONTRIBUTING.md) for more details.